 Every year, more than 795,000 people in the United States suffer a stroke1.
 Each year stroke kills more than 130,000 Americans – one out of every 20 deaths.
-Stroke is a silent killer and strikes without warning, leaving people with disabilities that can range from from mild motor skill impairment to paralysis.
+Stroke is a silent killer and strikes without warning, leaving people with disabilities that can range from mild motor skill impairment to paralysis.

 In the first few days after stroke, survivors are in the hospital.
 Depending upon the effects of the stroke, some are discharged home while others are discharged to rehabilitation centers.
 Eventually all survivors must go home and the transition between hospital or rehab and home is critical to the survivor’s ability to recover from the stroke.
 The stronger the transition team, the better chance the survivor has to acclimate to activities of daily living.